tcmchale/covid-california/README.md

 Data was downloaded and cleaned.
 All coding for data cleaning can be found in the folder: data-cleaning-and-prelim-analysis

-The final shapefile that is used for the statistical analysis can be found in the shapfiles folder.
+The final shapefile that is used for the statistical analysis can be found in the shapefiles folder.
+The data dictionary file explains each variable in the shapefile

 The final analysis reported in the manuscript can be found in the final-analyisis folder